Autism and related conditions mentoring

 Please note most mentoring work occurs mainly during the teaching weeks of the semester.

 Who can be a CSMP volunteer?

-- Working in a team environment to provide various administration support to the program for about four hours per week during the teaching weeks of the semester.
+CSMP volunteers work in a collegial, supportive team environment to provide extra administration support to the program for approximately four hours per week during the teaching weeks of the semester.